curtis-salcedo/golf-buddy/README.md

 </div>

 ## DESCRIPTION
-Golf Buddy is a golf score tracker that will keep record of your rounds, scores, courses and history.
+Golf Buddy is a golf group score tracker that will keep record of your rounds, scores, courses and history.
 You can use it to track scores as you play or enter at the end of the round so you don't have to hold onto paper scorecards any longer.

 ## TECHNOLGIES USED
 * NODE.js